kasdar23/jdi-light/source/includes/_tutorial.md

     <version>RELEASE</version>
 </dependency>
 ```

-### Maven Dependencies

-In the pom.xml file, add the following dependency: <br/>
+In order to add JDI Light in to your project add in to the pom.xml file following dependency: <br/>
-The latest version can be found in the [Maven Central Repository](https://search.maven.org/classic/#search%7Cga%7C1%7Cjdi-light).<br/>
+_The latest version can be found in the [Maven Central Repository](https://search.maven.org/classic/#search%7Cga%7C1%7Cjdi-light)_<br/>
 <br/><br/>
 ### Configuration